Skip to main content

 Mocking the ELT process

 The scripts for loading updates into the source data set can be found in the references/inserts/update_data.sql path of the project.
+Execute it in your database client after completing the steps above.

 After updating the data sources, you can proceed with the aforementioned steps: running dbt, testing the data, and executing sample queries.
 This will allow you to visualize the variations and incremental updates in the data.